barbagroup/snake-repro/README.md

 This repository contains the manuscript source files, and supplementary materials including input files, geometry files, running scripts and Jupyter notebooks for all runs reported on in the paper.

+The notebook [`tableOfContents`](https://github.com/barbagroup/snake-repro/blob/master/reproducibilityPackages/tableOfContents.ipynb) lists the simulations reported in the paper, with a link to their respective `report` notebook.

 In each notebook, we include information about the dependencies needed by each code, the mesh information, the boundary conditions, the parameters for each linear solver, the command-line input to run the simulation and finally the Python post-processing scripts to generate the figures.

 ---

-The article presents the full replication study of our previously published findings on bluff-body aerodynamics of flying snakes ([Krishnan et al., 2014](http://scitation.aip.org/content/aip/journal/pof2/26/3/10.1063/1.4866444)).
+The article reports on a full replication study of our previously published findings on bluff-body aerodynamics of flying snakes ([Krishnan et al., 2014](http://scitation.aip.org/content/aip/journal/pof2/26/3/10.1063/1.4866444)).

+Over the span of about three years, we ran hundreds of simulations of the flow around a 2D snake geometry, using four different flow solvers.
+The paper reports on 40 of these runs, telling the story of our mistakes and challenges to complete the replication of our previous findings.

-The article reports on the numerical solution from 40 simulations.
-We prepared detailed *"Reproducibility packages"* for each one of these simulations, which are found in the `/reproducibilityPackages` directory.
+We prepared detailed *"Reproducibility packages"* for each one of the simulations reported in the paper; they are in the `/reproducibilityPackages` directory.
-Each simulation folder contains a Jupyter Notebook, named `report`, with all the information about the case, the command-line inputs to run the simulation, and the Python codes to pre- and post-process the simulation.
+Each simulation folder contains a Jupyter Notebook, named `report`, with all the information about the case, and all the data needed to reproduce the calculation.

-The notebook [`tableOfContents`](https://github.com/barbagroup/snake-repro/blob/master/reproducibilityPackages/tableOfContents.ipynb) lists the simulations with a link to their respective `report` notebook.
+The folder `figures` contains all the plots and flow visualizations included in the paper.

-The folder `snakePaperFigures` contains the Python and bash scripts we used to generate the figures in the manuscript.
+The Python and bash scripts we used to generate the figures are in the folder `reproducibilityPackages/figures`.

 To postprocess and compare the numerical solution from the 4 different codes, we developed a Python package called [`snake`](https://github.com/mesnardo/snake), hosted on GitHub under the MIT License.